 The concept clearly defines who is responsible for the university’s central webpages.
-If you have any questions, please contact the Press and Media Relations Office.
+If you have any questions, please contact University Communications.

 In principle: The University of Greifswald’s organisational units (administration, officers, facilities, Rectorate, Senate, faculties, departments, chairs, research projects) are responsible for looking after the contents of their own webpages in the TYPO3 content management system (CMS) and other webservers.
 They organise the maintenance of the pages and ensure necessary changes have been made.
 This does not apply to University Medicine, which has its own website that is run on different technology and maintained independently.

-The university’s Press and Media Relations Office is happy to provide advice and support for questions related to editing webpages.
+University Communications is happy to provide advice and support for questions related to editing webpages.
 The Central Translation Office coordinates the translation of the websites, can provide advice for creating English webpages and is also happy to copy edit existing texts.
-The Computer Centre provides technical and administrative support following consultation with the Press and Media Relations Office.
+The Computer Centre provides technical and administrative support following consultation with University Communications.
 The Computer Centre provides regular TYPO3 courses [de].
 The dates for the courses are announced in regular emails sent out to the responsible website editors.
 Information about working with TYPO3 [de] and how to create content for websites - which we ask you to observe - is available in German on the Computer Centre’s webpages.